 “A lot of it made sense to me.
 The immediate savings as far as tax credits and then the long-term savings as far as electrical.”

-The 30% Federal Tax Credit allowed Palmer to deduct 30% of the system’s cost from owed taxes.
-This credit is available to all solar system owners through 2019, from businesses to farms to residences, so long as they have tax liability.
-The incentive is poised to step back in 2020 to 26% and will decrease to 22% in 2021.
+The Federal Tax Credit allowed Palmer to deduct 30% of the system’s cost from owed taxes.
+This credit is available to all solar system owners so long as they have tax liability but has since stepped down from 30% to 26%.
+The incentive is poised to step back again in 2021 to 22%.
 By 2022, the credit will remain as a 10% tax credit for businesses only.

 Dr. Palmer was also able to take care of another tax savings – 100% bonus depreciation.
 This incentive is available for all commercial solar systems and allows the entire cost basis of the system to be depreciated in the year it was placed into service, allowing them to accelerate all of the depreciation benefits to the first year.

 In Palmer Animal Hospital’s lobby, amidst the happy dogs, cats, and their owners, hangs two monitors.
 These monitors display the system’s production live, so Palmer, his staff, and customers can engage with the data and see how much electricity the panels are generating.

 Paradise Energy worked with Dr. Palmer to design the system to meet his specific energy needs.
 Covering 99% of the 5,000-square-foot office’s electricity usage, the array maximized energy output while minimizing cost and system size.

 Positioned on a south-facing hill with no shading, Palmer’s ground mount array is comprised of 150 panels and produced about 58,251 kWh of electricity in the first year alone.
 Because of this ideal location, it’s possible that Palmer’s system will produce even more electricity than the animal hospital uses.